onurzorluer/react-image-file-resizer/README.md

 # React Image File Resizer

-A React module that can create scaled versions of local images.
+`react-image-file-resizer` is a React module that can create scaled versions of local images.

 ## Setup